nonplayer/hammercrawl/hc_core_player_3_rules.md

 created: 2018-03-22

-# The Basic Mechanic

-The core mechanic of the HAMMERCRAWL! game system is the pretty much classic, well-known **d20 Check**.
-This works as follows:

-Whenever you need to perform a Check, you first determine what Stat, Save, or other such character widget you are "testing" with this Check.
-Find and mentally note its associated **modifier** (it'll probably be on your character sheet), then roll a single **twenty-sided die**.
-When it settles, add said modifier to the topmost number shown on the resting die to determine your **Check Result**.

-Meanwhile, the Hammersmith will determine the **target** number you are trying to beat with your check result.
-This number is usually (but not always) determined by a comparison of associated character, dungeon, or monster **Tiers**.

-If your check result equals or exceeds the target, then the check is considered a **Success** and you get whatever the game rules and general common sense would expect for that outcome.
-If the result is less than the target, then the check is considered a **Failure**, which in turn commonly means that you have failed to meet the check's objective.

-Note, however, that **Failing Forward** is a major part of this game, and as such a "failure" result doesn't always have to mean a *complete* failure.
-This concept is explained in more detail in Book 1 of this game's documents, as it is a core tenet of play.

-That's the basic breakdown of the core mechanic.
-All other concepts of the rules are explained in greater detail below.

-## Beans, Boons and Banes

-HAMMERCRAWL! uses a system of **Boons** and **Banes** (sometimes collectively referred to as **Beans**) as its preferred method for approximating various affects that can affect a character's ability to succeed at standard tasks.
-Boons give the character bonus dice to add to their roll totals, while Banes similarly give them penalty dice to subtract from their roll totals.
-Boons and Banes cancel each other out one for one, and are also cumulative to a limit of six (6) total net Boons or Banes.
-For example, if a PC is attempting a roll in which they have three Banes and one add, then their net total is two Banes.

-With net Boons, the character rolls an extra die (called the **Bean die**) during the check, adding its result to the base die's total.
-Similarly with net Banes, the character rolls an extra die but instead *subtracts* its result from the total.
-The size of the Bean die depends on the net total of applicable Beans.
-With one (1) net Bean, the die is a d4.
-With two (2) it's a d6, three (3) get a d8, four (4) get a d10, and five (5) get a d12, ending with six (6) or more total net Beans getting an entire d20.
-Any net Beans over six are ignored.

-Beans as described here apply to all possible dice rolls, including d20 checks and d100 checks.
-In all cases, the effects are the same as detailed above, using a d4 through d20 additive or subtractive modifier die.

 # The Rest of the Mechanics, Alphabetized

 As a reference for Play, this section is sorted alphabetically by subject.